 Should I take Math 30 or a flavor of Math 31?

-Math 30 and Math 31 are first and second semester calculus.
+Math 30 and Math 31 are, respectively, first and second semester calculus.
 Math 30 covers material similar to AP Calculus AB and Math 31 corresponds to AP Calculus BC, though in each case the pace/depth may be greater than in high school.
-In addition to the traditional Math 31, we teach two challenging variants: Math 31S, which emphasizes applications to the life sciences, and Math 31H, which rebuilds calculus concepts from scratch and explores connections with other areas of mathematics like number theory.
+In addition to the traditional Math 31, we teach two challenging variants: Math 31S, which emphasizes applications to the sciences, including the life sciences and the social sciences, and Math 31H, which rebuilds calculus concepts from scratch and explores connections with other areas of mathematics like number theory.

 In which order should I take Math 32/32S, Math 60, and Math 67?

 There are three ways to experience multivariable calculus at Pomona College.
 You can take Math 32, the regular multivariable calculus course, and follow it with Math 60, Linear Algebra.
-If you are interested in the life sciences or if you want a fast track to applied math, then you can take Math 32S followed by Math 102 (Differential Equations) and Math 183 (Mathematical Modeling), relegating Math 60 to a later time.
-Finally, if you are planning to take a substantial number of Math courses, say towards a major or minor, you may want to start with Math 60 (Linear Algebra) followed by Math 67 (Vector Calculus—a multivariable calculus class with a linear algebra prerequisite).
+If you are interested in using mathematics to solve real-world problems or if you are keen to learn more about applied mathematics, then you can take Math 32S followed by Math 102 (Differential Equations) and Math 183 (Mathematical Modeling), relegating Math 60 to a later time.
+Finally, if you are planning to take a substantial number of Math courses, say towards a major, you may want to start with Math 60 (Linear Algebra) followed by Math 67 (Vector Calculus---a multivariable calculus class with a linear algebra prerequisite).

 Can I start with Statistics?